Are you one of those people who is always asking yourself, “why am I broke all the time?”

 Check out the chart below and see where you fall:

 Wait a minute…

-So…even though I am fortunate enough to be a part of the apparent 13.8% of Americans that have $10,000 or more in savings I still feel like I am only a few bad breaks away from being broke.
+Even though I am fortunate enough to be a part of the apparent 13.8% of Americans that have $10,000 or more in savings, I still feel like I am only a few bad breaks away from being broke.